adisingh0027/Fraudulent-Card-Detection/README.md

 # Fraudulent-Card-Detection
-A fraudulent card detection with over 92% accuracy
+A fraudulent card detection with over 92% accuracy.